PritenMakwana44/mb-api/README.md

 1. Issue: When adding or editing  reviews the draft function looses the post as a end user.
 Potential fix: Add a draft section in navbar where all drafts are saved.

-2. Issue: In mobile mode when adding or editing reviews the summernote text field isn't responsive.
-Potential fix: Would need more research.

-3. Issue: Downvotes button allignment is slightly higher then upvotes.
-Potential fix: Would need more research.

-4. Issue: No 404 error page
-Potential fix: Add 404 error page and add to URL.py.

-5. Issue: Back to top button displayed on all pages including signup, signin and sign out.
-Potential fix: Needs more research

 # Deployment